 Smart Park was founded in 2013.
-The organisation was previously know as the ShadowView Foundation, but in 2018 ShadowView decided to join arms with The Internet of Life.
+The organisation was previously known as the ShadowView Foundation, but in 2018 ShadowView decided to join arms with The Internet of Life.
 This was also a unique moment for us to change the name of the foundation to a name that would stronger emphasize what we do best: building Smart Parks to improve conserve nature and biodiversity and fight environmental crime.

 We aim to achieve these goals by:

-a) Supporting other organisations by using innovative technology, such as Smart Parks, unmanned aerial vehicles, GPS wildlife tracking and other specialised search & rescue equipment;
+a) Supporting other organisations by using innovative technology, such as Smart Parks, unmanned aerial vehicles, GPS wildlife tracking, and other specialised search & rescue equipment;

 b) Monitoring and/or managing humanitarian crises situations or a situation in which wildlife population and/or the environment is threatened;